 After our trip, we sent feedback to Turkish Airlines about repeated wrong advice from the airport crew.
-Turkish Airlines customer service didn't really understand the feedback but replied with a copy-paste reply.
+Turkish Airlines customer service didn't understand the feedback but replied with a copy-paste reply.

-...We also would like to kindly inform you that, despite this, the check-in personnel who served before your TK1869 from Istanbul to Venice journey on 10th of July 2018, has been warned within their division due to not providing professional service with a smile/not using appropriate body language or words/providing missing or inaccurate information so as not to cause dissatisfaction to another of our passengers....
+...We also would like to kindly inform you that, despite this, the check-in personnel who served before your TK1869 from Istanbul to Venice journey on the 10th of July 2018, has been warned within their division due to not providing professional service with a smile/not using appropriate body language or words/providing missing or inaccurate information so as not to cause dissatisfaction to another of our passengers....

 Fleet of Our Flights

 Our first flight was operated by a new Boeing 737-800 plane and the second flight was operated with a new Airbus A321.
-Both planes seemed to be in a great condition and they were comfortable to travel with.
+Both planes seemed to be in great condition and they were comfortable to travel with.

-Finnoy Travel Tip: If you wish a lot of legroom in the Airbus A321 plane, we are advising you to choose the emergency seats.
+Finnoy Travel Tip: If you wish for a lot of legroom in the Airbus A321 plane, we are advising you to choose the emergency seats.